 Introduction of IPC 118

-The Indian Penal Code (IPC) 118 deals with the concealment of a plan to commit an offense that is punishable with death or life imprisonment.
-This section emphasizes the legal responsibility of individuals who become aware of such plans and choose not to disclose them to the authorities.
-IPC 118 aims to deter individuals from hiding critical information that could prevent serious crimes.
+The Indian Penal Code (IPC) Section 118 deals with the concealment of a plan to commit an offense punishable with death or life imprisonment.
+This law emphasizes the legal responsibility of individuals who become aware of such plans but fail to disclose them to the authorities.

 - Introduction of IPC 118